insani-org/onscripter-insani/README.md

 make -f Makefile.Linux.insani
 ```

 On Linux and gcc, you can fairly easily make a static build of your binary by passing in the ```-static``` option to gcc in the right place(s) in the Makefile.
-You might be interested in [this](https://github.com/insani-org/onscripter-en-msys2-configure-makefile) for a working example of a Makefile that results in a statically-compiled portable binary (albeit for Windows).
+You might be interested in [this](https://github.com/insani-org/onscripter-en-msys2-configure-makefile) for a working example of a Makefile  (for our sister project) that results in a statically-compiled portable binary (albeit for Windows; and no, onscripter-insani will not compile with this Makefile so please do not try).

 ### macOS
 ```